 - Friends Meetings in California – links to web sites for monthly Meetings in the state of California.

-National Quaker Organizations and Publications
+National ANd INTERNATIONAL Quaker Organizations

 - Quaker.org – a very comprehensive list of Quaker-related links from the Religious Society of Friends and a good place to begin any search for or about the Quakers.

 - Friends General Conference (FGC) is an association of regional Quaker organizations mostly in the U.S. and Canada, that provides resources for those interested in the Quaker way.

 - Friends World Committee for Consultation – an umbrella organization for the 400,000+ Friends around the world.